AnalyticsGate/AGE-AddIn-Setups/docs/releasenotes/2023/AGEAddIn-600-beta.md

 - HTTP/2 protocol support
 - The dialogs were revised
 - New function to transfer pivot tables to flat tables
-- New Chromium browser support for login and chart generation
+- New Chromium browser engine for login and chart generation
 - New setting to disable/enable the add columns button
 - New setting to control the dark and light mode
 - New versions will be made available via GitHub in the future